nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 help
 ```
+---
 ### Scrolling through command history: `UP` or `DOWN` arrow key

 Scrolls through past commands in command box.

-- Similar to Linux command-line interface, use the up or down arrow keys to scroll through previously typed commands.
+- Similar to Linux command-line interface, use the up or down arrow keys to scroll through previously typed commands in the command box.
 - You may use the `LEFT` or `RIGHT` arrow keys to edit the command first.
 - Press `ENTER` to execute the command.
+---
 ### Listing all students: `list`

 Lists all students in the student roster.